 For those lucky enough to have a room just for the family to relax, dressing the den with multiple use items is an easy way to make it a place everybody wants to hang out.
 Many families now have a plethora of electronic devices, so taking the back out of a decorative cabinet to hide a charging station is a good way to make it look comfortable while adding usefulness.
 Remote controls seem to get lost on a regular basis, but purchasing a coffee table with a convenient drawer in front of the sofa is a great way to turn one item into something that does two jobs simultaneously.

 Ripping out the walls, tearing up the flooring, and paying an expensive designer to come in with a large bill for new furniture is not the only way to refurbish any room in the house.
-Some simple ways to get more use out of personal space is bedroom remodeling, and it can be done with little or no cash outlay.
+Some simple ways to get more use out of personal space is bedroom remodelling, and it can be done with little or no cash outlay.
 Adding space is a way of attaining luxury, so adding storage under the bed could be the answer.
-Combining a room freshener like LDC luxury scented candles on the bedside table is an excellent way to add art to the room while infusing it with a pleasant aroma.
+Combining a room freshener like LDC, luxury scented candles on the bedside table is an excellent way to add art to the room while infusing it with a pleasant aroma.

 Almost any area of the home can be improved by taking a good look at items that have only one use and exchanging them for those that have multiple functions.
 Adding storage is often a great way to accomplish the goal of eliminating clutter, but those who are serious can just toss most of what they have amassed over the years for a fresh clean look.
+One can cover an old tatty looking table with some luxury tableware.